codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 # Image Setup

 For setting up the Device, open the just flashed microSD card drive now *showing as "boot" drive*.
-Befor removing the sd and the first boot the image needs the following steps.
+Befor removing the sd and the first boot the image needs the following steps. <br/>
+*If the image/drive is not or not showing as boot, manuell remove the drive and reinsert it into the you card reader.*

 ## Device config.txt